Download the all-new Republic app:

 Advertisement

-Even as Pakistan PM Imran Khan and POTUS Donald Trump continue to make controversies in maiden visit of Khan to US, an ex-Pentagon official, Michael Rubin has warned United States against falling prey to Pakistan's latest bid to revive relations.
-He has stated that South Asian country's Prime Minister Imran Khan did t seek a new partnership, but aimed at continuing a pattern of duplicity.
+Even as Pakistan PM Imran Khan and POTUS Donald Trump continue to make controversies in the maiden visit of Khan to US, an ex-Pentagon official, Michael Rubin has warned the United States against falling prey to Pakistan's latest bid to revive relations.
+He has stated that the South Asian country's Prime Minister Imran Khan did not seek a new partnership, but aimed at continuing a pattern of duplicity.
 He has highlighted Pakistan's role in Pulwama terror attack and has also spoke about China's p[persecution of Uighuyr muslims.

 Advertisement

-RE: 'Meme or Prophecy?': Imran Khan promises World-class Pakistan Cricket team, gets trolled
+READ: 'Meme or Prophecy?': Imran Khan promises World-class Pakistan Cricket team, gets trolled

 Advertisement